LeonSering/fair_and_fast_k_center_clustering/README.md

 The code is a Rust library that implements a python interface, leading to the following two options to run our algorithm:

-- It can be imported in another Rust project.
+- It can be imported into another Rust project.
 - After installing the python wheel, the algorithm can be executed from any python script or jupyter notebook.

 As the python interface is most convenient, we focus on this way to run our code.

 ## Requirements

 - python >=3.6
 - matplotlib (optional)

 ## Installation of the python wheel

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the python-wheel:

 ```bash
 pip install ff_k_center-1.2.2-cp36-abi3-manylinux_2_12_x86_64.manylinux2010_x86_64.whl
 ```

-Moreover, we recommend to install matplotlib to get plots of computed clusterings:
+Moreover, we recommend to install matplotlib to get plots of a computed clustering:

 ```bash
 pip install matplotlib
 ```

 ## Usage via python interface

 The following python code presents all functions of the python interface.

 ```python